oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

 3. On Edit Connection dialog first page, press **Next**

 4. On Edit Connection dialog second page, for Username, enter **moviestream**.
-Password does not need to be changed, it is the same (Admin Password from Terraform output).
+Password does not need to be changed, it is the same (Admin Password from Terraform Values section).

 5. Press **Test Connection** to check that connection works.
 The word "Successful" should appear.